Skip to Content

 Councillor allowances

-There are seven council categories, based on the number of voters and revenue base, and allowances are set according to the council categorisation.
+There are seven council allowance categories, based on council's number of voters and revenue base, and allowances are set according to the council categorisation.

-The base amount payable to elected members is specified in the Local Government (General) Regulations 2015.
-These amounts are reviewed annually by the Local Government Division and adjusted for inflation each November using an indexation process.
+The base amount payable to elected members is specified in the Local Government (General) Regulations 2025.
+These amounts are reviewed annually by the Office of Local Government and adjusted for inflation each November using an indexation process.
 More information about this process is found in the councillor allowances information sheet, along with a table of the current indexed allowances payable.